Library

 Greetings from Ms. Appleyard!

 My goal as Orca’s Teacher-Librarian is to provide a safe and dynamic space for reading, researching, and interacting with a variety of information resources.
 Students come to the Orca library once a week with their classes for a library lesson and to check out books.
 Middle school students come individually or in small groups during their Language Arts classes.
-The library is open during lunch recess on Mondays and Fridays for 3rd-8th graders.
+The library is open during lunch recess on Mondays for 3rd-8th graders.
 Volunteers are welcome in the library!

-Library Class Schedule
+Library Schedule

 Monday

-1:00-1:30 Mr. Evan
+Mr. Evan 9:20-9:50

-1:45-2:15 Ms. McDonald
+Ms. McDonald 10:40-11:10

-10:35-11:15 Ms. Supaydah
+Ms. Supaydah 2:00-2:30

 Seattle Public Schools Online Resources